BBA Big Data & Management

 Acquire a unique blend of expertise in Management and Data Engineering to meet new business needs.

 The BBA Big Data & Management is a fully accredited four-year bachelor programme combining Management and Engineering to meet new company needs.
-Thanks to the association of Centrale Nantes and Audencia, the BBA Big Data & Management is a high quality academic programme with a strong international focus (minimum of 15 months abroad) and excellent employment prospects for its graduates.
+Co-created by Centrale Nantes and Audencia, the BBA Big Data & Management is a high quality academic programme with a strong international focus (minimum of 15 months abroad) and excellent employment prospects for its graduates.

 Fully taught in English, the programme welcomes a mixed cohort of French and international students.
 The curriculum is structured into courses coordinated by each school in its field of expertise, followed by jointly run practical courses that link Management and Engineering.